 Applicants are required to be enrolled in a Temple graduate degree program both at the time of application submission and the following fall semester (the award period).
 Applicants must identify a faculty mentor prior to application submission.
 The faculty mentor should be available to provide guidance throughout the award period and will be required to sign off on the final report/deliverable.
 Applicants from non-STEM majors are especially encouraged to apply.

-The award consists of $3,000 to the awardee and $500 to the faculty mentor.
+The award consists of $3,000 to the awardee.
 Half of the award will be issued at project start and half at project completion upon submission of required documents.
 One award will be given every year during the spring semester to support summer/fall research.
 Project funds may be applied to the following activities: Materials or products required to implement the project; Professional work, installation, or design; Research and testing or monitoring equipment; Student wages.

 Expectations of Award Recipient

 - Report: Upon completion of the project, the award recipient must provide a report.
 For a research-focused project, the report should be of publishable quality for an industry journal (such as a technical article or white paper).
 For projects with an implementation component, the report should summarize the project and include results and photos.
 The award recipient must submit the final report at the end of the fall semester.
 The final report will be made publicly available on the Office of Sustainability website.